Alan Trejo Preview, Player Props: Rockies vs. Twins

 Alan Trejo At The Plate

-- Trejo has an RBI in 20 of 75 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- Trejo has had at least one RBI in 26.3% of his games this season (20 of 76), with more than one RBI four times (5.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 18 of 75 games this year, and more than once 5 times.
+- He has scored in 19 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.